farvardin/kalimba.sh/README.md

 Kalimba.sh is convenient to quickly convert from a midi file.
 If you prefer a WYSIWYG editor, have a look at [Kalimba Tabs](https://github.com/oakleyaidan21/kalimba-tabs)

+If you need to display the result line by line to play along, you can use [slow](https://github.com/davidgranstrom/slow).

+``./kalimba.sh tune.mid |slow -l -d 500``